 The NCRP places an emphasis on local autonomy, allowing each county, Tribe or sub-region to address and implement NCRP goals and objectives in a way that works best locally.
 This approach has served the Region well in finding common ground within areas of potential conflict and respects local control, knowledge, and approaches to achieving regional objectives.
 The NCRP framework provides a means for local entities to address state and regional goals and objectives when implementing projects to meet local water, climate, and energy-related needs and provides the structure and flexibility necessary to promote cohesion and accommodate unique planning and implementation approaches region-wide.
 As part of this framework, strategies adopted by the California Air Resources Board in its AB 32 Scoping Plan (see Appendix A, Table A-3, ARB Scoping Plan Strategies Considered in NCRP Strategy & Goal Development) were evaluated for their applicability in meeting NCRP Plan objectives and goals related to protection and improvement of water quality.
 The Strategic Growth Council in 2012 provided funding to the NCRP to develop a Regional Climate Mitigation and Energy Independence Plan, Regional Climate Adaptation Plan, and a Regional Greenprint that voluntarily complied with SB 375 (Transportation planning) and implemented the intent of SB 732 (Regional Planning for Transportation, Housing and the Environment).
 Through the process of Greenprint development (Healthy Watersheds, Vital Communities, Thriving Economies: Actionable Strategies for the North Coast Region), the NCRP synchronized state priorities such as SB 375, AB 32, and SB 732 with local priorities and operating methods.
 Additionally, specific instances where AB 32 has been incorporated into planning strategies or implementation actions are documented throughout this plan.
+Other state plans included in NCRP Plan development through the years have included the State Water Resources Control Board Watershed Management Chapter, North Coast Regional Water Quality Control Plan, and the Department of Water Resources California Water Plan, the Department of Fish and Wildlife's Wildlife Action Plan.

 For the 2014 and 2019 updates, the original NCRP objectives were subject to a process of revision and refinement under the direction of the PRP and with input from the Region's stakeholders.
 Thirteen NCRP objectives are now subsumed under six Plan goals.
 All the objectives are interrelated, and are relevant at both the local and regional scale.
 Objectives are organized thematically, by goals, and are not ranked or listed in order of priority.
-Although NCRP objectives are not prioritized (they all are "priority"), NCRP project proposals that ultimately implement the goals are.
+Although NCRP objectives are not prioritized, NCRP project proposals that ultimately implement the goals are prioritized.
 Prior to each funding proposal, the PRP gives direction and sets criteria in terms of selecting projects.
 Due to the nature of the funding opportunities, certain objectives are emphasized with each funding cycle.
 For example, the 2014 DWR Proposition 84 RFP focused on drought adaptation and projects that implemented NCRP objectives 8 and 10 were prioritized.
 Thus, through project prioritization, specific objectives are prioritized based on the critical needs of the region at that time, but the NCRP has the flexibility of prioritizing other objectives as needed.
-The project prioritization process is described in Section 4.1 Project Application, Review & Selection Process.
+The project prioritization process is described in Section 4.1 Project

+Application, Review & Selection Process.
 The process to measure progress toward meeting the NCRP Goals and Objectives are discussed in the Project and Program Monitoring and Evaluation portion of the website and in Section 4.4 Project & Program Monitoring & Evaluation.